 After running your website through the tool, you will receive a full results page.
 While there were suggestions on problem areas listed, You want to focus on the load time.

-As you can see, your site isn’t very fast.
+As you can see, your site isn’t speedy.
 In fact, if we’re going off what the Kissmetrics Loading Time infographic says, you can reasonably expect at least 40% of visitors to drop off of your website because if it takes more than three seconds to load then you are in trouble.

 Step 2: Create a Copy of Your Site in a Staging Environment